There are a lot of things to do at the Summit Bechtel Reserve. It’s a high-adventure base. It’s a national Scout camp. It’s a family adventure camp.

 It stinks that there’s no National Scout Jamboree this summer, but The Orion Project sure sounds like the next best thing.
 For the 2021 season only, Scouts can experience everything the Summit has to offer over a period of seven days.
-This includes BMX, skateboarding, mountain biking, zip lines, canopy tours, challenge courses, climbing, shooting sports, whitewater rafting, and fellowship with other Scouts from across the nation.
+This includes BMX, skateboarding, mountain biking, zip lines, canopy tours, challenge courses, climbing, whitewater rafting, and fellowship with other Scouts from across the nation.

 “We are giving people the opportunity to come out and have a little taste of what they missed out on,” Reineck says.

 Speaking of the National Jamboree, The Telescopium Experience is a three-day, four-night conference that provides tenting, food, conference materials, SBR adventure experiences, fellowship and fun for adults and Scouts who have served on previous Jamboree staffs.
 Their goal: to seek, refine and determine a new vision for future BSA Jamborees.

 3. SBR is prepared for our “new normal” with COVID precautions.

 The Summit was fortunate enough to operate during the 2020 summer season, during which its staff learned a lot about keeping everyone safe during a pandemic.

 “We served 4,200 participants, and we had no community spread of the virus,” Reineck says.
 “We’re very proud of that.”

 Many of those same procedures remain in place for 2021, including wearing masks, requiring temperature checks for every group for the five days leading up to their arrival, and providing units with thermometers so they can do daily temp checks at their campsites.